bronzemustache/supernote-templates-ps/README.md

 ## Prerequisites

-To generate these templates you need Ghostscript, make,
+To generate these templates you need Ghostscript and make.

 ## make Targets